i05nagai/memorandum/language/english.md

     * is the study of the physical and biological aspects of the ocean
 * ice ages
 * optics
+    * is the branch of physics which involves the behaviour and properties of light, including its interactions with matter and the construction of instruments that use or detect it.
 * seismology
+    * the branch of science concerned with earthquakes and related phenomena.
 * tectonics
 * continental drift
 * anthropology